Harry Roberts (criminal): Trial and sentence

-Roberts was convicted of all three murders and sentenced to life imprisonment with a recommended minimum term of 30 years.
-The murders occurred just eight months after the Murder (Abolition of Death Penalty) Act 1965 suspended the death penalty in England, Wales and Scotland and substituted a mandatory sentence of life imprisonment.
+Roberts was convicted of all three murders and sentenced in December 1966 to life imprisonment with a recommended minimum term of 30 years.

-30 years was the longest term in modern police history, having only been handed out to the Great Train Robbers, although a longer term was imposed on the spy George Blake.
+30 years was the longest term in modern police history at the time, having only been handed out to the Great Train Robbers.

 Appeal

 Roberts (along with Witney) had their appeals against conviction and sentence heard at the Court of Criminal Appeal on 31 May 1967.

 Imprisonment

-While in prison, Roberts made several attempts to escape, including fashioning a fake pistol or pistols out of cotton reels and wax, he also acquired a budgie so that he could use wire from its cage in an escape attempt.
+While in prison, Roberts made several attempts to escape, including fashioning a fake pistol or pistols out of cotton reels and wax; he also acquired a budgie so that he could use wire from its cage in an escape attempt.

-In 2001, Roberts was moved to an open prison.
-Roberts was returned to a closed prison within months after allegations that he was involved in drug dealing and contraband smuggling.
-Author Kate Kray, who interviewed Roberts for her book Natural Born Killers (1999, ISBN 1857823826), said that he has no remorse for his victims and recreates the murders in art and pastry decorations, making apple pies and decorating them with pastry cut-outs of policemen being shot.
-Kray said that he also produces "precisely drawn and coloured" paintings depicting someone shooting a policeman.
+In 2001, Roberts was moved to an open prison but was returned to a closed prison within months after allegations that he was involved in drug dealing and contraband smuggling.
+Author Kate Kray, who interviewed Roberts for her book Natural Born Killers (1999, ISBN 1857823826), said that he had no remorse for his victims and recreated the murders in art and pastry decorations, making apple pies and decorating them with pastry cut-outs of policemen being shot.
+Kray said that he also produced "precisely drawn and coloured" paintings depicting someone shooting a policeman.